 Correction: Inmate Assaults-Charges story

-PORTSMOUTH, Ohio – In a story April 18 about an attack on a prison guard, The Associated Press erroneously reported the sentence for Brian Reinke.
+PORTSMOUTH, Ohio – In a story April 18 about an attack on a prison guard, The Associated Press erroneously reported the sentence for Greg Reinke.
 He was sentenced to 32 additional years, not 32 additional months.

 A corrected version of the story is below: